Felipe-SNeves/Hypothetical_Computer_V2/README.md

 #### Overview

 This is my second study about computer organization and their respective architecture.
 In this version, I improved the hypothetical computer created on the first study.
 Unfortunately, I deleted the first code when I was trying to write a readme file for the repository.
-To put both version in perspective, I'll briefly describe how the first machine was implemented.
+To put both versions in perspective, I'll briefly describe how the first machine was implemented.

 ### The first version